 - Ability to overlay demographics, home data

 BTW – Even when using a modeled / ITA list, it’s not necessary to completely sacrifice being able to target households by credit worthiness.
-ITA lists allow you to select modeled credit, which can be modeled at either the household or the zip+4 level.
-In addition to this, you can use demographics, home data, and other criteria to further qualify the best targets for a loan or credit card offering.
+ITA lists allow you to select modeled credit.
+This can be modeled at either the household or the zip+4 level.
+In addition to this, you can use demographics, home data, and other criteria.
+This helps further qualify the best targets for a loan or credit card offering.